pombreda/pgreloaded/doc/tutorial/pong.rst

    ``Velocity`` component, it would not be processed by the ``MovementSystem``.

-Why do we use this approach after all?
-The :class:`pygame2.video.Sprite` objects carry a position around, which defines the location at which they should be rendered, when processed by our ``Renderer``.
-If they should move around (a change in the position), we need to apply the velocity to them.
+Why do we use this approach?
+The :class:`pygame2.video.Sprite` objects carry a position, which defines the location at which they should be rendered, when processed by the ``Renderer``.
+If they should move around (which is a change in the position), we need to apply the velocity to them.

 We also define some more things within the ``MovementSystem``, such as a